What can you do with a math degree?

-Actuary - (Actuaries analyze the financial costs of risk and uncertainty.)
-Jobs expected to increase by 27 per cent from 2010-2020 (faster than average).
-Median annual salary in 2010 was $87,650.
+Actuaries analyze the financial costs of risk and uncertainty.
+Positions such as this are needed in nearly every business.
+Jobs are expected to increase by 27% from 2010-2020 (faster than average).
+Median annual salary is $93,680.

-Mathematician - Jobs expected to increase by 16 per cent from 2010-2020.
-Median annual salary in 2010 (with master's degree) was $99,380.
+Jobs are expected to increase by 16% from 2010-2020.
+Median annual salary is (with double major in computer science or master's degree) $101,360.

-Analyze and interpret data and draw conclusions).
-Jobs expected to increase by 14 per cent from 2010-2020.
-Median annual salary in 2010 was $72,830 (with master's degree).
+Analyze and interpret data and draw conclusions.
+Jobs are expected to increase by 14% from 2010-2020.
+Median annual salary is $75,560 (with master's degree).

 Findlay mathematics majors receiving adolescent/young adult integrated mathematics licensure receive solid training in mathematics and excellent preparation for a career teaching high school mathematics.
 Many of our faculty members have worked as high school teachers.
 This experience and knowledge of the education field will assist students as they complete their mathematics and education courses and field experiences in the schools.
 Recent graduates are teaching at area high schools, colleges and at more distant locations.
 See the UF College of Education for more information on licensure requirements.